Annagh United F.C.: History

 2019–20 season, the club started well.
 With 14 games played the club was top of the league on 33 points having recorded 10 wins and 3 draws but March 2020 brought the Coronavirus Pandemic, leading to all football being suspended.
-At the NIFL’s Board meeting on Monday 22 June, the Board determined that following the conclusion of the consultation process with all member clubs via Management Committees, and the appraisal of all season-end options, the current league season would be curtailed immediately.
+At the NIFL's Board meeting on Monday 22 June, the Board determined that following the conclusion of the consultation process with all member clubs via Management Committees, and the appraisal of all season-end options, the current league season would be curtailed immediately.
 It was also determined that the NIFL would engage an independent football data consultancy to recommend and apply a mathematical model in order to determine final standings in each division.
-In June 2020 Annagh United where successfully crowned NIFL Premier Intermediate League Champions and promoted to the NIFL Championship.
+In June 2020 Annagh United were successfully crowned NIFL Premier Intermediate League Champions and promoted to the NIFL Championship.

-With no league games for NIFL Championship or PIL Premiership teams and no fans allowed into games due to the ongoing Covid-19 situation it was decided to play the Irish Cup and the team in April 2021 played away to Linfield in the Irish Cup performing valiantly well in a 2-0 defeat.
+With no league games for NIFL Championship or PIL Premiership teams and no fans allowed into games due to the ongoing COVID-19 situation it was decided to play the Irish Cup and the team in April 2021 played away to Linfield in the Irish Cup performing valiantly well in a 2–0 defeat.

-2021-22 Annagh United finished the season 2nd place in the NIFL Championship behind winners Newry City and went into a play off match against close neighbours Portadown FC to be played over two legs, which drew large crowds to both matches resulting in Portadown winning 3-2 at the BMG Arena and 1-0 at Shamrock Park in the return leg to retain their NIFL Premiership status.
-Also Annagh reached the Mid Ulster Cup final in January 2022 losing 4-2 to Warrenpoint Town.
+The 2021-22 saw Annagh United finish the season 2nd place in the NIFL Championship behind winners Newry City, as well as reaching the Mid Ulster Cup final, losing to Warrenpoint Town.
+Annagh would go into the promotion play-off for a place in the NIFL Premiership against neighbors Portadown in what was a remarkable achievement for a club like Annagh, who had never been in this position before.
+The 2 legs would draw large crowds and resulted in Portadown winning 3–2 at the BMG Arena and 1–0 at Shamrock Park in the return leg to retain their NIFL Premiership status.

+The following the season 2022/2023 the club would have another run at the play offs, this time against Dungannon Swifts, after a valliant 2–1 win at the BMG Arena, a 2–0 defeat in the 2nd leg would see Annaghs wait for a maiden promotion to Northern Irelands top flight continue.

+2023/2024 the club faced disastrous flooding at the end October but after reasonable start the team went on a fantastic run at the turn of the year and ended with the club finishing 4th in the NIFL Championship after a narrowly missing out on a play off promotion spot that was challenged strongly by four teams.